jameslintaylor/doctest/README.md

 ## Running the generated tests

 Simply add ./target/doctest as an extra path to your test runner of choice and run your tests as you would otherwise.

-## License

-Copyright © 2020 James Lin Taylor

-Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.